micro-php-libs/micro-supports/README.md

 - Custom Log class for spatie/laravel-http-logger
 - Json response wrapper

+**Array**
+- Array to XML

+**Validation Rules**
+- Japan phone
+- Base64
+- Base64 Image
+- Kanji string
+- Kana string

+**Services**
+- Image Imagick: make image, change gray scale, change dpi

 **Common Helper**
 - check using Trait class

 ## NOTE

-- For my usage, if it can help you in someway then great.
+- For internal usage, if it can help you in someway then great.
 - No promise solve your issue
-- It opens then feel free to fork and fix or add your changes if needed
 - No testing, not sure if it still has bugs
+- Use it if you were being allowed by author

 ## License